keithfma/keithfma.github.io/_posts/2018-04-04-evenly-spaced-streamlines.md

 # Textured streamline plot

 The last option is to generate a textured plot by shading each streamline in a sawtooth-like pattern.
-When these shaded lines are plotted densly, the provide a quite detailed view of the vector field while still indicating flow direction.
+When these shaded lines are plotted densely, the provide a quite detailed view of the vector field while still indicating flow direction.
 The effect is similar to the line-integral-convolution (LIC) method, but (I think) simpler to understand and implement.